s-baumann/MultivariateFunctions.jl/docs/src/3_approximation_methods.md

-# Univariate Interpolation Methods
-So far this package support the following interpolation schemes for one dimensional interpolation:
-* Constant interpolation from the left to the right.
-Such a Piecewise_Function spline can be constructed by the create_constant_interpolation_to_right method.
-* Constant interpolation from the right to the left.
-Such a Piecewise_Function spline can be constructed by the create_constant_interpolation_to_left method.
-* Linear interpolation.
-Such a Piecewise_Function spline can be constructed by the create_linear_interpolation method.
-* Schumaker shape preserving spline - Such a Piecewise_Function spline can be constructed by the create_quadratic_spline method.
-See Judd (1998) for details on how this is done.

-Note that interpolation in higher dimensions is hard and not such methods are yet available.
-There are some approximation shemes that might work in this case however:

 # Supported Approximation Methods

 In addition the following approximation schemes are available, each of which can be used in any number of dimensions (subject to having enough computational power)